GreatBahram/washington-machine-learning-specialization/02-Regression/week01/notes.md

  <img src="assets/optimization-16.png" style="zoom:50%"/>

-Now that we have the gradient, we have two options to find the minimum, just like the beginning, we can either set it to zero, or we can use the gradient descent approach.
+Now that we have the gradient, we have <u>two options to find the minimum</u>, just like the beginning, we can either set it to zero, or we can use the gradient descent approach.

 **Approach 1**: Set gradient = 0